 - a.
 Nuclear Explosive-Like Assembly Standards.
-Contractors responsible for NELA operations must ensure those operations meet the following qualitative NELA standards. - (1) There must be positive measures to prevent accidental/inadvertent, or deliberate unauthorized assembly of a nuclear explosive in place of a NELA configuration. - (2) There must be positive measures to prevent accidental/inadvertent, or deliberate unauthorized transfer of a nuclear explosive in place of a NELA configuration.
+Contractors responsible for NELA operations must ensure those operations meet the following qualitative NELA standards. - (1) There must be positive measures to prevent inadvertent or unauthorized assembly of a nuclear explosive in place of a NELA configuration. - (2) There must be positive measures to prevent inadvertent or unauthorized transfer of a nuclear explosive in place of a NELA configuration.

-In the context of these NELA Standards, the term "prevent" is applied as described for the Nuclear Explosive Surety Standards in DOE O 452.1E.
+In the context of these NELA Standards, the term prevent is applied as described for the Nuclear Explosive Surety Standards in DOE O 452.1, current version.

-b.
-Contractors responsible for NELA operations must implement the NELA requirements in accordance with Attachment 4 of this directive.

-- 18. Marking Instructions.
+- b.
+Contractors responsible for NELA operations must make NELA determinations in accordance with the criteria in Attachment 4 of this directive.
+If a NELA has been determined to exist based on the requirements in Attachment 4, this determination must be documented and retained by the determining authority.
+Organizations with a NEO mission that are responsible for NELA operations must implement the NELA requirements in Attachment 4 of this directive.
+Organizations without a NEO mission that are responsible for NELA operations must implement the NELA requirements in Attachment 5 of this directive. - 18.
+Marking Instructions.
 Nuclear explosives and NELAs must be marked to distinguish configurations capable of a nuclear explosive detonation from those that are not.
-Contractors responsible for NEOs or NELA operations must permanently mark nuclear explosives and NELAs in accordance with the instructions in Attachment 5 of DOE O 452.2E or successor directive. - 19.
+Contractors responsible for NEOs or NELA operations must permanently mark nuclear explosives and NELAs in accordance with the instructions in Attachment 6 of this directive. - 19.
 Records.
-Contractors must maintain records (documentation) in accordance with National Archives and Records Administration-approved DOE or site-specific records retention and disposition schedules (See CRD to DOE O 243.1B, Records Management Program, dated 7-8-13 or successor directive).
+Contractors must maintain records (documentation) in accordance with National Archives and Records Administration-approved DOE or site-specific records retention and disposition schedules (See CRD to DOE O 243.1, Records Management Program, current version).

-TWO-PERSON CONCEPT REQUIREMENTS
+ATTACHMENT 2: TWO-PERSON CONCEPT REQUIREMENTS

-This Attachment applies to both Federal and contractor organizations.
+Note: This Attachment applies to both Federal and contractor organizations.

 1. BASIC REQUIREMENTS.
 The two-person concept (TPC) is implemented to ensure no lone individual has unrestricted access to a nuclear explosive.
-A TPC team must be in the nuclear explosive area (NEA) when a nuclear explosive is not protected by a dual-lock system or other NESSG-evaluated security system.
-The TPC is also required for Category 1 Electrical Equipment as specified in Attachment 3 paragraph 2.c of this Order and for certain NELA assembly steps as specified in Attachment 4 paragraphs 3 and 4 of this Order.
-NNSA Field Element Offices may also require TPC protection for other operations.
+A TPC team must be in the nuclear explosive area (NEA) when a nuclear explosive is not protected by a dual-lock system or other Nuclear Explosive Safety Study Group (NESSG)-evaluated security system.
+The TPC is also required for Category 1 electrical equipment as specified in Attachment 3, paragraph 2.c., of this Order and for certain nuclear explosive-like assembly (NELA) verification and assembly steps as specified in Attachment 4, paragraph 4., of this Order.
+National Nuclear Security Administration (NNSA) field element offices may also require TPC protection for other operations or equipment.

-Each person on a two-person concept team must-
+Each person on a two-person concept team must:

-- a. be certified in the Human Reliability Program, - b. have authorized access to the NEA, - c. have technical knowledge of the task being performed, - d. be knowledgeable of pertinent safety and security requirements, and - e. be in a position to detect incorrect or unauthorized acts and take appropriate action.

-2. IMPLEMENTATION OPTIONS.

-The two-person concept may be implemented using either zone coverage or person-to-person coverage.
+- a. be certified in the Human Reliability Program, - b. have authorized access to the NEA, - c. have technical knowledge of the task being performed, - d. be knowledgeable of pertinent safety and security requirements, and - e. be in a position to detect incorrect or unauthorized acts and take appropriate action. - 2.
+IMPLEMENTATION OPTIONS.
+The two-person concept may be implemented using either zone coverage or person-to-person coverage. - a.

-a.
 Zone Coverage.

-Zone coverage is a term used to identify two-person concept implementation that meets the basic requirements of paragraph 1 without the additional requirements specified to protect configurations that require person-to-person coverage.
+Zone coverage is a term used to identify two-person concept implementation that meets the basic requirements of paragraph 1. without the additional requirements specified to protect configurations that require person-to-person coverage. - b.

-b.
 Person-to-Person Coverage.
 Person-to-person coverage is the more stringent form of the two-person concept.
-Person-to-person coverage is designed to protect configurations that are particularly vulnerable to inadvertent acts (errors of omission or commission) or deliberate unauthorized acts.
+Person-to-person coverage is designed to protect configurations that are particularly vulnerable to inadvertent acts (errors of omission or commission) or deliberate unauthorized acts. - (1) Configurations requiring person-to-person coverage include the following: - (a) Exposed conventional high explosive (CHE) main charge in an NEA.

+Attachment 2 - Federal Employees and Contractors Page 2-2